Taos Pueblo: Homes

+Government

+Taos Pueblo’s government is led by a cacique, who has both spiritual and political responsibilities.
+The war chief and his deputies report to the cacique and handle religious and enforcement duties.
+The positions of cacique and war chief are lifelong and are chosen by the Tribal Council, which is made up of former governors who serve as advisors.
+The cacique also manages a war captain and five assistants who serve for one year, working as both the community’s police and event organizers.
+Each year, the cacique selects a Governor and several assistants to represent the Pueblo in outside matters.
+These roles are unpaid and considered a community service.

+Today, more young people and women in Taos Pueblo are taking part in tribal leadership and community activities.
+This marks a change from old traditions, which once limited these roles to men older than thirty.

 Spiritual community

 Religious practices

+Religious life in Taos Pueblo is not well documented because the community keeps its spiritual traditions private.
+Unlike many other Pueblo groups, Taos does not practice the Kachina religion or have medicine societies.
+The people of Taos Pueblo follow four main faiths: the traditional Kiva religion, the Peyote movement, Roman Catholicism, and a small Baptist group.

 Two spiritual practices are represented in the Pueblo: the original indigenous spiritual and religious tradition and Roman Catholicism.
-The majority of Taos Indians practice their still-vital, ancient indigenous religion.
+The majority of Indigenous Taos continue to practice their ancient religion.
 Most (90%) members of the Taos Pueblo community are baptized as Roman Catholics.
 Saint Jerome, or San Geronimo, is the patron saint of the pueblo.

 Culture

-Traditions Involving the Land
+Traditions involving the land

 Since Spanish colonization, the native Taos people have resisted cultural change and influence with European ideas.
 Many ethnographers observe a high level of "interconnectedness and mutual dependence" between the Taos Pueblo and their surrounding land, where they derive many of their cultural traditions.
 Consequently, a historical rivalry exists between the people on the South side of the river (summer people) and the North side (winter people).
 Foot races, which have significant religious meaning in the tribe, are a common way for these two groups to express their rivalry, and there is a long held tradition in their tribe that was possibly created before the pyramids.
 In addition, the Taos Pueblo attribute great value to Blue Lake in regards to their "living culture and agricultural sustainability."

-Death Traditions
+Death traditions

 According to Wood, the Taos Pueblo people never turn strangers away from their doors because they value both courtesy and hospitality.
 However, on All Souls' Day, the Taos Pueblo spend a day with their families and close their village to any non-Indian.
 The Taos Pueblo approach death with an air of "stoicism," and they are only allowed to visit cemeteries on All Souls' Day or the day of someone's burial.